dgerabagi/data-curation-environment/flattened_repo.md

                 if (!response.ok || !response.body) { throw new Error(`API request failed: ${response.status} ${await response.text()}`); }

-                // C106 FIX: response.body from node-fetch is already a Node.js stream.
-                // Do not use Readable.fromWeb().
                 const stream = response.body;
                 let buffer = '';